EPS use in urgent and other care settings

 Prescribers will identify a pharmacy that is open and accessible for the patient using similar processes to those used for paper FP10s.

 EPS alone is unable to guarantee the pharmacy:

 - will be made aware of the urgency of the prescription;

 - has the ability to dispense the prescription.

 Due to the nature of prescriptions issued in urgent care, prescribers have been advised to consider whether it is necessary to contact dispensers to notify them they are issuing an EPS prescription to advise it needs to be dispensed promptly.

-The EPS system will use a new type of ‘one-off nomination’ to send the prescription to the pharmacy that the patient has selected.
+The EPS system will use a type of ‘one-off nomination’ to send the prescription to the pharmacy that the patient has selected.
 This will not affect existing nominations for the patient’s ‘regular’ prescriptions.